simp/pupmod-simp-simp_bolt/README.md

 packages on systems specified as Bolt controllers and configures accounts as specified on both controllers and target systems to be managed with Bolt.

-Bolt is task runner that permits automation on an as-needed basis.
+Bolt is an open source task runner developed by Puppet that permits automation on an as-needed basis.
 This means that all actions are initiated from the Bolt server, eliminating reliance upon remote agent software for task execution.
-More complex tasks can be implemented using Puppet modules, which does require the installation of an agent for executions, but all tasks are still initiated from the remote Bolt system.
+More complex tasks can be implemented using Puppet modules, which does require the installation of an agent for executions, but all tasks are still initiated from the Bolt server.

 ### This is a SIMP module